swhitty/swift-timeout/README.md

 }
 ```

-When deadline is reached the task executing the closure is cancelled and `TimeoutError` is thrown.
+> Note: When the timeout expires the task executing the closure is cancelled and `TimeoutError` is thrown.

 # Credits